Qualitative Methods and Research Design

 (7) How to eliminate alternative explanations; and

-(8) How to prepare and execute a feasible research project.
+(8) How to prepare and execute a feasible research proposal

 (1) Weekly Assignments (40%).
-Each week students will be given an assignment that will be due at 10 a.m. the day of the following seminar.
-Assignments will pertain to the readings for that week and range from (1) summarizing and critiquing the ideas in the readings to (2) evaluating the authors’ theory and research design to (3) providing examples of how you might apply these ideas to your own research projects.
+Each seminar students will be given an assignment that will be due at 10 a.m. on the day of the following seminar.
+Assignments will pertain to the readings for that week and range from (1) summarizing the readings to (2) critiquing ideas in the readings to (3) providing examples of how you might apply these ideas to your own research projects.
 Students will be expected to work either individually or in a group and should come to class prepared to discuss and critique the assignments/readings for that seminar.

 (2) Research Paper (40%).
 This is the main requirement for the course.
 The paper will serve as an important exercise in how to design a social science research project.
 For those who plan to conduct empirical research in their dissertations, this paper should ideally form the basis of their dissertation proposals.
 Students should consult with me about the paper at some point during the semester.